Disney-Banje/Disney-Banje/README.md

 - 👋 Hi, I’m @Disney-Banje
 - 👀 I’m interested in New Upcoming Techs
-- 🌱 I’m currently learning HTML, CSS & JAVASCRIPT
+- 🌱 I’m currently learning HTML, CSS

 <!---
 Disney-Banje/Disney-Banje is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.